 Plastics are made of groups of many atoms — the smallest building block of any element — linked together into molecules.
 Molecules, in turn, are the smallest complete unit of any chemical.
 In plastics, the molecules are linked into long chains called polymers.

-Polymers “become entangled with each other much like a single strand of cooked spaghetti gets tangled up with other spaghetti strands in a bowl of pasta,” explains Annette Jacobson, a chemical engineer at Carnegie Mellon University in Pittsburgh.
+Polymers “become entangled with each other much like a single strand of cooked spaghetti gets tangled up with other spaghetti strands in a bowl of pasta,” explains Annette Jacobson.
+She's a chemical engineer at Carnegie Mellon University in Pittsburgh.

-That entanglement makes it hard to break plastic, which is a good thing when it’s in your sneakers, toothbrush, bike helmet or hundreds of other products we use every day.
+That entanglement makes it hard to break plastic.j And that's a good thing when it’s in your sneakers, toothbrush, bike helmet or hundreds of other products we use every day.
 But plastic’s strength is also its weakness — at least when it comes to the environment.

-The reason: Plastic takes years, sometimes centuries, to completely disintegrate.
+The reason: Plastic takes years, sometimes centuries, to completely break down.
 So our garbage dumps fill up with discarded plastic — bags, food containers, tattered soccer balls and, yes, even old sneakers.

-Some plastic products even end up in the ocean, where currents gather the trash into what’s known as the Great Pacific Garbage Patch.
-Marine animals get tangled up in plastic and sometimes mistake plastic bags for food, because they look a lot like jellyfish.
+Some plastic products even end up in the ocean.
+There currents gather the trash into what’s known as the Great Pacific Garbage Patch.
+Marine animals get tangled up in plastic.
+Sometimes they mistake plastic bags for food, because they look a lot like jellyfish.
 Scientists have found plastic in the stomachs of dead seabirds, fish and turtles.

-“Recycling programs address some of those concerns, but not everyone recycles,” says Art Ragauskas, a Georgia Institute of Technology chemist in Atlanta who is working to make plastics safer.
+“Recycling programs address some of those concerns.
+But not everyone recycles,” notes Art Ragauskas.
+He is a Georgia Institute of Technology chemist in Atlanta who is working to make plastics safer.